There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 Even if you have proof, they will keep lying to get out and find a way to blame others or why it was all your fault.

 How to disarm.

-Look for facts; if they lie bare-faced with evidence in front of them, remember they don’t want to be held accountable for their behaviour.
+Look for facts; if they lie bare-faced with evidence in front of them, remember they don’t want to be held accountable for their behavior.

 They don’t want to face the consequences of their actions.